 Today, the seven period rooms of the Betsy Ross House are furnished with period antiques, 18th-century reproductions, and objects that belonged to Betsy and her family, such as her walnut chest-on-chest, her Chippendale and Sheraton side chairs, her eyeglasses, her quilted petticoat and her Bible.
 The kitchen in the lower level showcases “Women at Work in Revolutionary America,” which highlights the household tasks performed by 18th-century women.

 For general sightseeing and historical information on Philadelphia, see Literary Landmarks of Philadelphia, by Joseph Jackson; Historic Landmarks of Philadelphia and Historic Houses of Philadelphia: A Tour of the Region’s Museum Homes, both by Roger W. Moss; Philadelphia Discovered, photographed by Joseph Nettis, with an introduction by Nathaniel Burt; An Architectural Guidebook to Philadelphia, by Francis Morrone; The Philadelphia Inquirer’s Walking Tours of Historic Philadelphia, by Edward Colimore; First City: Philadelphia and the Forging of Historical Memory, by Gary B. Nash; Philadelphia: An American Paris, by Joseph L. Borkson; Philadelphia Liberty Trail: Trace the Path of American History, by Larissa Milne; The Liberty Bell, by Gary B. Nash; Philadelphia: Portrait of A City, by Michael P. Gadomski; Visit Independence Hall, by Alexander Wood; Philadelphia & the Pennsylvania Dutch Country, a DK Eyewitness Travel guide; The House in which Thomas Jefferson Wrote the Declaration of Independence, by Thomas Donaldson; and Betsy Ross and the Making of America, by Marla R. Miller.
-For books for young readers, see A Little Maid of Old Philadelphia, by Alice Turner Curtis, and Ben and Me: A New and Astonishing Life of Benjamin Franklin as Written by His Good Mouse, Amos, Lately Discovered, Edited & Illustrated by Robert Lawson.
+For books for young readers, see A Little Maid of Old Philadelphia, by Alice Turner Curtis, Electric Ben: The Amazing Life and Times of Benjamin Franklin, by Robert Byrd; and Ben and Me: A New and Astonishing Life of Benjamin Franklin as Written by His Good Mouse, Amos, Lately Discovered, Edited & Illustrated by Robert Lawson.
 Watch Ben and Me, the 1953 Disney cartoon inspired by the book, here.